Summer 1969, Age 17

 My first contact with this mode of perception was reading the Black Arts.
 The author, Cavendish accurately describes my experience: “The great fascination of magic is in the type of thought on which it is based.
 Magical thinking is not random, it has its own laws and its own logic, but it is poetic rather than rational.”
 The obscure allusions of the I Ching further extended my symbolic understanding to an even more sublime level.

 Poetry, religion, art, music and myth all embrace the symbolic rather than the literal.
 They evoke the airy clouds of correspondence rather than the rigid concrete of rationality.
 Symbolic understanding gets beneath the skin of everyday experience, opens up vistas of meaning and adds a richness and depth to our engagement with life.
-Exploring the worlds of dreams, imagination and intuition helps us embrace and includes the vast non-rational ocean of the unconscious, ever in motion, fluid and formless.
+Exploring the worlds of dreams, imagination, intuition and art helps us embrace and includes the vast non-rational ocean of the unconscious, ever in motion, fluid and formless.

 Sensing beneath the compelling perceptions of ego consciousness is not easy.
 We have to settle our overactive minds and allow the subtle images, feelings and intuitions to bubble up from below.
 It’s a bit like catching slippery fish swimming in a deep pool: you patiently grope around in the darkness until you feel something vibrant and alive.